CruzerSoftwares/ngOps/README.md

    - User Edit
    - User Add
    - User Delete
-   - User Sorting and Pagination
+   - User Searching, Sorting and Pagination
+- Attendance management i.e.
+   - Attendance List
+   - Attendance Searching, Sorting and Pagination
+- Task Log management i.e.
+   - Add new Task Log
+   - Task Log List
+   - Task Log Searching, Sorting and Pagination
+- Login management i.e.
+   - Login List of all the users
+   - Login Searching, Sorting and Pagination
+- Profile management i.e.
+   - Update Profile
-   - Users Searching
+   - Update Password

 ## How to install

 Copy the folder to any location in your computer.